Saïdou Simporé

-Saïdou Simporé (born 31 August 1992) is a Burkinabé professional footballer who used to play as a right back for Egyptian Premier League side National Bank of Egypt SC.
+Saïdou Simporé (born 31 August 1992) is a Burkinabé professional footballer who plays as a right back for Jordanian Pro League club Al-Faisaly.

 International career

 In January 2014, coach Brama Traore invited him to be a part of the Burkina Faso squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Uganda and Zimbabwe and then drawing with Morocco.

 International goal

 Scores and results list Burkina Faso's goal tally first.